Which Products and Habits Save Money and Are Eco-Friendly?

 1. Period Underwear and Menstrual Cups

-Most teenage girls I know are requesting to use this instead of pads.
+Most teenage girls we know are requesting to use this instead of pads so they never use disposable options.

-Check out how to switch plus tips on using them and reviews on a few brands.
+Check out how to switch to reusable period options and tips on using them, along with reviews on a few brands.

 2. Cloth Nappies

-Modern cloth nappies have a bit of an upfront cost but definitely pay for themselves.
+Buying modern cloth nappies can be a bit of an upfront cost but if you use them, they definitely pay for themselves.

 3. Buy Once, Buy Right

-Too often we go for the cheapest option then end up having to replace it quickly which results in more junk going to landfill and it gets expensive.
+Too often we go for the cheapest option and then end up having to replace it quickly which results in more junk going to landfill and it costs more.

 Pay a little more for better quality if necessary and buy once instead of buying cheaper multiple times.